Leaked0/BlitzedGrabber/README.md

 A way to contact the fabulous Qizq that sent this skidded tool => Telegram [@notqizq](https://t.me/notqizq)

 Leak List for 2022 [Click Here](https://github.com/HideakiAtsuyo/Leaked0-List-2022) and if you a specific leak [Click Here](https://github.com/HideakiAtsuyo/Leaked0-List-2022/issues/new)

+If you want the 1.0 [Click Here](https://github.com/Leaked0/BlitzedGrabber/tree/1.0)

 <details>
 <summary> Official Message </summary>